-PROPERTY OWNERSHIP PATTERNS
+PROPERTY OWNERSHIP PATTERN

 Understanding land ownership patterns can help determine the type and amount of future development possible and the strategies best suited for encouraging TOD.
-Publicly owned parcels are of particular interest because of the greater potential for shaping what happens on the site.
+These maps show all publicly owned parcels and privately owned parcels, or multiple adjacent parcels under single ownership, that are two acres in size or greater.
+Inclusion on these maps does not indicate a proposal or recommendation for redevelopment.